William Padula, PhD

 William Padula, PhD's Bio

-William V. Padula, PhD is Assistant Professor of Pharmaceutical & Health Economics in USC Mann School of Pharmacy and Pharmaceutical Sciences and a Fellow in the Leonard D. Schaeffer Center for Health Policy and Economics at the University of Southern California (USC) in Los Angeles, CA. His research explores the theoretical foundations of medical cost-effectiveness analysis, especially pertaining to issues around the value of vaccines, healthcare delivery and patient safety in hospitals for acquired conditions such as pressure injuries.
+William V. Padula, PhD is Assistant Professor of Pharmaceutical & Health Economics in USC Mann School of Pharmacy and Pharmaceutical Sciences and a Scholar in the Leonard D. Schaeffer Institute for Public Policy & Government Service.
+His research explores the theoretical foundations of medical cost-effectiveness analysis, especially pertaining to issues around the value of vaccines, healthcare delivery and patient safety in hospitals for acquired conditions such as pressure injuries.
 He has received grant funding in the form of a Career Development Award from the National Institutes of Health (NIH), the Bill & Melinda Gates Foundation, and the PhRMA Foundation Frontier Award.
 He has authored 100+ scientific papers, letters and book chapters that have been published in leading medical, economic, and health policy journals.

 He has previously held appointments as an Assistant Professor at the Johns Hopkins Bloomberg School of Public Health in Baltimore, USA, and as a postdoctoral fellow at The University of Chicago.
 He was a visiting scholar at the University of York Centre for Health Economics in York, UK, the Oxford Institute for Nursing, Midwifery and Allied Health in Oxford, UK, and the University of Technology Sydney in Sydney, Australia.
 He received his B.S. in Chemical Engineering from Northwestern University, M.S. in Evaluative Clinical Science from Dartmouth College, M.S. in Data Analytics from University of Chicago, and Ph.D. in Pharmaceutical Economics from University of Colorado.